Unlawful Possession of a Weapon

 The State must prove three material elements, that the weapon was in fact a weapon as defined by the legislature, that the Defendant knowingly possessed the the weapon and the Defendant’s possession of the weapon was under circumstances not manifestly appropriate for lawful use.
 Just as with the previous sections, the most important part of this section is determining what qualifies as a weapon.
 The Legislature has defined a weapon as “anything readily capable of lethal use or of inflicting serious bodily injury”.
 So as you can tell, the term weapon is EXTREMELY broad and could encompass just about anything.
 This isn’t necessarily a bad thing, this could create a great angle to attack the State’s proofs.

-What are the Penalties if Convicted of Unlawful Possession of Weapon in NJ?
+Mandatory Prison Time if Convicted of Unlawful Possession of Weapon Charge in NJ

 The degree of the offense that a Defendant will be charged with, will depend directly on the type of weapon possessed.
 Here is a complete breakdown.